Skip to content

 • The default value

-• The property name displayed in VRmaze Lite
+• The property name displayed in MindRun

 Using the object name

-In VRmaze, to be sure of selecting the right object, we use its internal identifier.
+In MindDev, to be sure of selecting the right object, we use its internal identifier.
 Using an object name reference to select the object selects all objects with that name, making it possible to dynamically modify several objects at the same time.

 Naturally, the protocol must contain one or more objects with the name given in the dynamic property.
 Similarly, the property name must correspond to a property of the linked object.
 As for the value, it must conform in terms of type (a numerical value must not contain letters).